Employing Aboriginal and Torres Strait Islander people

 Read the Queensland Tourism Industry Council's guide to building your business through mentoring – an Indigenous employee retention strategy.

 Learn about the Australian Government's Apprenticeship Network which supports employers to recruit, train and retain apprentices through their Australian apprenticeship support network.

 Representatives will work with you to identify the right training and skills needed in your business.

-- Read about taking on staff and finding the right people.
+- Read about hiring and recruiting staff and finding the right people.